You have a QR Code use case and you know how to make a QR Code. But you need QR Codes in large numbers.

-In general, the first column should have QR Code filename.
+In general, the first column may have QR Code filename.
 The QR Codes images that will be generated in the zip folder will have these filenames.
-Second column onwards, content will vary according to the type of QR Code chosen in Step 1.
+Second column onwards, there will be content that needs to be encoded in RQ Codes.

 i.
-For Website URL QR Code, second column should contain website URLs:
+For Website URL QR Code, second column can have website URLs:

 ii.
-For a Vcard profile QR Code, second column onwards must be details such as name, title/designation, company, email, phone, website, street, city, postal code, country:
+For a Vcard profile QR Code, second column onwards you can add details such as name, title/designation, company, email, phone, website, street, city, postal code, country:

 iii.
 For a simple text QR Code, second column should contain text: